Teach Your Teen Writing

 There are many types of writing that your teen can – and should – learn.
 These are just a few:

 While your teen should learn all types of writing, it’s important that your child writes things they enjoy too!
 If all you do in your homeschool is have your child write non-fiction essays and reports, but they aren’t interested in that writing at all, you are doing your child a huge disservice.
 Kids learn so much more when they actually enjoy what they’re studying.
 So make sure that you balance the things you have to do with the things they want to do.

 The type of writing your teen learns may also depend on their career goals.
 If your child wants to go to college, they will need to learn to write research papers.
 If they want to be an engineer, they will need to learn technical writing.
 If your child wants to be an author, they can explore whatever type of writing they like. ;)

 Best resources to teach your teen writing

-The Young Writer’s Workshop is a subscription based program, but currently has a $1 one month trial through 5/16.
-We were gifted access to this program, but I waited until my kids had a chance to use it for four or five months before giving my opinion on it.
+The Young Writer’s Workshop is a subscription based program.
+We were gifted access to this program originally, but have paid for continued access, because my older boys have enjoyed it and learned so much.
 I have been so impressed with this program, and can confidently and highly recommend it!